it-innovation/sam/doc/graphing.rst

    If there is no problem, this is ignored and all nodes are shown.

-.. function:: hideUncalledReferences
+.. function:: hideUncalledReferences()

     Especially when using access control, the graph can get cluttered with references that are held but not used.
 Setting this hides them.

-.. function:: ignoreEdgeForRanking(?GraphSourceNode, ?GraphTargetNode)
+.. function:: ignoreEdgeForRanking(Object source, Object target)

    Prevents edges from source to target from affecting the ranking.
 Unknown objects often cause many extra edges to be added which distort the shape of the graph.
 Ignoring these